 Battle of the Indian Ocean: Norwegian cargo ship Marly is lost in the middle of the Indian Ocean.
 There are no survivors, it is a mystery of the sea.

 Japanese/Dutch Relations: While the Germans conquered and occupied Holland back in May, the country remains a regional power in Asia.
 Their possessions in the Dutch East Indies have extensive oil fields.
 It is well-known that the Japanese covet this oil, particularly since the US imposed a ban on oil exports to Japan for its military activities in China.
 Today, the two countries negotiate towards an agreement whereby the Dutch will supply 40% of Japanese oil needs for the next six months.
-The British, who also are a regional power, notice and begin steps to try to stop this agreement.
+The British Empire, which also is a regional power, notice and begin steps to try to stop this agreement.
 They are in a position of some influence, as the Dutch royal family is sheltering in British territory.

-While this transaction may seem fairly minor, in fact it is a symptom of a growing Japanese problem that is going to play a major role in coming events of world-wide importance whose effects will be felt for generations.
+While this transaction may seem fairly minor, in fact, it is a symptom of a growing Japanese problem that is going to play a major role in coming events of world-wide importance whose effects will be felt for generations.

 German/Soviet Relations: The German embassy in Moscow is still translating German Foreign Minister Ribbentrop's massive missive to Stalin about a New World Order.
-Ribbentrop is known to be wildly impatient about such delays and, if true to form, is bombarding the embassy with enquiries about when the job will be completed.
+Ribbentrop is known to be wildly impatient about such delays and, if true to form, is bombarding the embassy with inquiries about when the job will be completed.
 It will not be ready until tomorrow.

 |Queuing for food in the Warsaw Ghetto, date unknown.|